elsampsa/valkka-examples/docs/_build/html/_sources/tutorial.rst.txt

 Using the tutorial
 ------------------

-Once you have installed this package with git, the example codes of this tutorial can be run like this:
+Once you have installed **valkka-examples** with git as instructed in :ref:`here<requirements>`, the example codes of this tutorial can be run like this:

 ::